devtin/duckfficer/README.md

 ## About

-One day I got tired of performing duck-type validation as I shared entity-data across different endpoints of my beloved JavaScript ecosystem.
-This library is initially inspired in [mongoose](https://mongoosejs.com)'s validation syntax.
+Tired of performing duck-type validation while sharing data-schema across different endpoints of my beloved JavaScript ecosystem, I took some inspiration from the [mongoose](https://mongoosejs.com)'s validation syntax and created this light-weight library (~3KB minified + gzipped) for validating & sanitizing JavaScript data schemas.

 ## Installation